 by Pris Haffenden

-When I was a youngster I developed a severe weight problem.
+When I was a youngster, I developed a severe weight problem.
 It started just before I first entered school and made me very unpopular in school — taunts and tortures were delivered to me every day.
-This went on from the first grade until eighth grade, continuing even after I lost all of the weight in 7th grade.
-Although I was a good student I hated going to school, and hated even more the bus trips home.
+This went on from first through eighth grade, continuing even after I lost all of the weight in 7th grade.
+Although I was a good student, I hated going to school and hated the bus trips home even more.
 I lived in agony.

 One day, after I’d been at this new school about three months, a girl approached me as I was putting my books in my locker.
 She invited me to join her circle of friends.
 I declined — this was a ruse used many times by many people in my past, and always I had found that they wanted to be anything but my friends.
 It was a way to lure me into their proximity so they could taunt me.
 I swore I’d never set myself up for that again.

-This went on about five days… this person coming up, and my declining.
-Finally, this person, Rose Anne Terry (back then Rose Anne Miller), grabbed me by the arm and said, “You are going to have friends whether you like it or not.”
+This went on about five days… this person coming up, and me declining.
+Finally, this person, Rose Anne, grabbed me by the arm and said, “You are going to have friends whether you like it or not.”

 I was elated!
 I had friends!

-Up to this point I had no friends and basically lived as a recluse, a misfit.
+Up to this point, I had basically lived as a recluse, a misfit.
 I had no idea how to socially interact with anyone.
-I was so socially awkward, so inept when it came to interpersonal relations that no one had wanted to know me.
+I was so socially awkward, so inept when it came to interpersonal relations, that no one had wanted to know me.

 Through the friendship with Rose and her circle of friends, I learned how to be a teenager.
-I learned about the music, the way to dress, and how to relate to others my own age.
-I was heading for a life as a recluse, a “mama’s girl”, a socially backward person.
-These people, and especially Rosie, saved me and made me the person I am today.
+I learned about music, the way to dress, and how to relate to others my own age.
+I was headed for a life as a recluse, a “mama’s girl”, a socially backward person.
+These young women, and especially Rosie, saved me and made me the person I am today.